 How much we depend so much on imported food and materials (globalization was good for both buyers and sellers, but what happens when we cannot even transport?)

-Our connections (with our loved ones and collegues - aren't we alienated from each other, even in the same house or the office?)
+Our connections (with our loved ones and colleagues - aren't we alienated from each other, even in the same house or the office?)

 Our livelihood (aren't we too dependent on our companies, a few big contracts?)